 We asked the folks at Lee and Low Books, the largest multicultural children's book publisher in the U.S., to recommend books that are great read-aloud stories AND tools for helping raise kids who are brave, thoughtful and informed about race.
 In other words, kids who embrace race!
 In response, Lee and Low's Literary Specialist, Katie Potter, created four lists of fantastic stories for kids, one for each of the four, broad goals for the work of the EmbraceRace community.
 Here are those lists (thanks, Katie!):

 The books on this list demonstrate kids of color persevering in a variety of settings and overcoming obstacles through a myriad of scenarios: whether it’s the first day of school, standing up to a bully or for yourself, dealing with death, defending a person in need, or celebrating identity.
-Print out or purchase the whole list from Lee & Low Books here.
+Print out this list or purchase the list from Lee & Low Books here.

 Her last name may mean "kings," but Ana María Reyes REALLY does not live in a castle.
 Rather, she's stuck in a tiny apartment with two parents (way too loveydovey), three sisters (way too dramatic), everyone's friends (way too often), and a piano (which she never gets to practice).
 And when her parents announce a new baby is coming, that means they'll have even less time for Ana María.